Indonesia steps up recovery efforts after 34 volcano victims die - ExBulletin

 Indonesia steps up recovery efforts after 34 volcano victims die

-JAKARTA: Indonesian President Joko Widodo on Tuesday pledged to step up evacuation efforts and repair homes damaged after visiting the site of a volcanic eruption in Java that left at least 34 people dead.
+JAKARTA, December 7 (Reuters) – Indonesian President Joko Widodo on Tuesday pledged to step up evacuation efforts and repair damaged homes after visiting the site of a volcanic eruption in Java that left at least 34 dead.

-The Mount Semeru volcano, culminating at 3,676 meters, erupted on Saturday, sending an ash cloud into the sky and dangerous pyroclastic flows in the villages below.
+The 3,676-meter Mount Semeru volcano erupted on Saturday https://www.reuters.com/world/asia-pacific/indonesias-semeru-volcano-spews-ash-into-sky-2021-12- 04, sending a cloud of ash into the sky and dangerous pyroclastic flows in the villages below.

 Thousands of people have been displaced and 22 remain missing, according to the Disaster Mitigation Agency.